Global Freedom of Expression

 Case Summary and Outcome

 The District Court of Queensland, Australia dismissed an application for condonation for a late appeal to the finding that consular immunity protected a diplomat from statements he had made.
 After participating in a pro-Hong Kong rally at his university, a student was targeted by pro-China counter-protesters.
 Subsequently, the Chinese Consul General in Brisbane issued a statement supporting the counter protesters, which lead to the student receiving online abuse and death threats.
 A magistrates court dismissed the student’s complaint that the Consul General’s statement constituted threat, finding that the Consul General enjoyed diplomatic immunity from civil and criminal liability.
-Although the Court found that it was futile to continue two years later, it noted that the student’s argument that consular immunity is not absolute and should be examined when a diplomat’s actions could infringe civil and political rights.
+Although the Court found that it was futile to continue two years later, it recognized the student’s argument that consular immunity is not absolute and should be examined when a diplomat’s actions could infringe civil and political rights.

 Facts